WestDRI/rcmodules22/content/julia/julia-01-intro-language.md

 **Don't do this on the training cluster!** We already have everything installed in a central location for all guest accounts.

 **Note**: Some Julia packages rely on precompiled bits that developers think would work on all architectures, but they don't.
 For example, `Plots` package comes with several precompiled libraries, it installs without problem on Compute Canada clusters, but then at runtime you will see an error about "GLIBC_2.18 not found".
 The proper solution would be to recompile the package on the cluster, but it is not done correctly in Julia packaging, and the error persists even after "recompilation".
-There is a solution for this, and you can always contact us at support@computecanada.ca and ask for help.
-Another example if Julia's `NetCDF` package: it installs fine on Apple Silicon Macs, but it actually comes with a precompiled C package that was compiled only for Intel Macs and does not work on M1.
+There is a solution for this, and you can always contact us at support@tech.alliancecan.ca and ask for help.
+Another example if Julia's `NetCDF`
+  package: it installs fine on Apple Silicon Macs, but it actually comes with a precompiled C package that was compiled only for Intel Macs and does not work on M1.

 ### Julia on the training cluster for this workshop